vvubbalubba/Numpy-NN-Framework/README.md

 # Numpy-NN-Framework
-Numpy NN Framework, my homework and experiements
+Numpy NN Framework, my homework and experiments

-It contents not only my ideas
+It contains not only my ideas